 We have over 25 years of experience in supporting aged care providers to address the needs of older people from culturally and linguistically diverse backgrounds.

-The Centre for Cultural Diversity in Ageing is funded by the Department of Health and Aged Care under the Partners in Culturally Appropriate Care (PICAC) program and supported by Benetas.
+The Centre for Cultural Diversity in Ageing is funded by the Department of Health, Disability and Ageing under the Partners in Culturally Appropriate Care (PICAC) program and supported by Benetas.
 The Centre provides expertise in culturally inclusive policy and practices for the aged services sector.
 We have over 25 years of experience in supporting aged care providers to address the needs of older people from culturally and linguistically diverse backgrounds.

 Download 2023 Mission Statement